Your Guide to Staying Healthy During Air Travel

 Travel Tips: My Personal Recommendations for a Smoother Journey

-Over the years, I've developed a few personal travel rituals and tips that help me stay healthy, comfortable, and energized during my travels.
-While everyone has their own tricks, I wanted to share some of mine that could help make your next trip a little easier.
+Over the years, I’ve developed a few personal travel rituals and go-to tips that help me stay healthy, comfortable, and energized while in the air.
+Everyone has their own little travel tricks, but I wanted to share some of mine in case they make your next flight a bit easier too.
+These small habits have made a noticeable difference for me — nothing fancy, just practical stuff that helps me feel my best no matter where I’m headed and ensures you have the best flight experience possible.

 Sleep: The Struggle Is Real

-Let’s start with sleep—something I’m still working on improving.
-With over 25+ years of extensive travel under my belt, I can honestly say I'm terrible at packing, and even worse at getting a good night’s sleep before a trip.
-I’ve often found myself with only three hours of sleep before a flight, crashing the moment I sit down on the plane.
+Let’s start with sleep—something I’m still working on.
+After 25+ years of travel, I’ll admit it: I’m terrible at packing and even worse at getting a good night’s sleep before a trip.
+More often than not, I’m running on three hours of sleep and passing out the moment I hit my airplane seat.

 Healthy Snacks: Better Than Airplane Food

-- Trail Mix (Trader Joe’s has some great options)
+- Trail Mix – Trader Joe’s has some really tasty options.

-Important Note: If you're traveling internationally, be cautious about bringing in organic items like fruits, vegetables, meats, and nuts.
-Many countries have strict regulations, and you could face fines or even jail time if caught with certain food items at customs.
-To be safe, stick to non-perishables like crackers and candy, or make sure to eat your trail mix and fruits before leaving the plane.
-Always check the rules before traveling!
+Important Tip: If you’re traveling internationally, be careful about bringing in organic items like fresh fruit, veggies, meats, or nuts.
+Many countries have strict customs rules, and you don’t want to face a fine—or worse.
+Stick to non-perishables or eat your snacks before you land.
+Always check the local regulations before flying!

 Zinc Tablets & Lozenges: Immune Boosters

-If you're at an increased risk for blood clots, make sure to consult your doctor before your trip.
+If you’re at a higher risk for blood clots, talk to your doctor before traveling.

 Ready for Your Next Adventure?